Regardless of how you choose to give birth, all births are beautiful, and all mums are superheroes wearing aprons in disguise.

 - The recovery time is relatively long.
 You’re looking at approximately three months to be fully mobile, and six months to get back on the tread.

 - The pain right after C-section delivery is excruciating.
 Not to mention the possibilities of having complications, infections, and trauma to your surrounding organs…

 - The cost is pretty high.
 You’re looking at about $8,000 for public hospitals, and $13,000 and above for private hospitals in Singapore.

 Whether a c-section is unplanned or planned, it is crucial to know what to expect during and after the procedure.

 Spinal block and the shakes

 My C-section began with an epidural and a spinal block, which numbed the lower half of my body.
 General anaesthesia is also an option, but I wanted to be awake to greet my little bub for the first time.
-A catheter was then inserted into my bladder, and a sterile drape placed in front of me so I don’t have to watch my stomach getting split into half.
-The OB then made sure I didn’t feel any pain, before they made two cuts – one to open up my skin, and the other to open up my uterus.
-You’ll likely experience some spasm at the end as a result of the spinal block (and trust me, it is not fun).
+A catheter was then inserted into my bladder, and a sterile drape placed in front of me so I don’t have to watch my stomach getting split in half.
+The OB then made sure I didn’t feel any pain before they made two cuts – one to open up my skin, and the other to open up my uterus.
+You’ll likely experience some spasms at the end as a result of the spinal block (and trust me, it is not fun).

 The tugging and pulling

 Once the OB “stretched” my abdominal muscles open, I felt a little (or is it a lot?) of tugging, as they pulled my baby out.
 The amount of tugging depends on how big the baby is, so if your baby is a giant sack of potatoes like mine, expect a good amount of pulling and pressing.
 The team of doctors reassured me that it would only feel like a slight touch.
 The reality is, it felt like someone was pulling parts of my intestines out.
 But thanks to the anaesthesia, I didn’t feel the pain… yet.